Newton's method: History

 In the Old Babylonian period (19th–16th century BCE), the side of a square of known area could be effectively approximated, and this is conjectured to have been done using a special case of Newton's method, described algebraically below, by iteratively improving an initial estimate; an equivalent method can be found in Hero of Alexandria's Metrica (1st–2nd century CE), so is often called Heron's method.
-Jamshīd al-Kāshī used a method to solve x^{P} − N = 0 to find roots of N, a method that was algebraically equivalent to Newton's method, and in which a similar method was found in Trigonometria Britannica, published by Henry Briggs in 1633.
+Jamshīd al-Kāshī used a method to solve x^{P} − N = 0 to find roots of N, a method that was algebraically equivalent to Newton's method, and a similar method was found in Trigonometria Britannica, published by Henry Briggs in 1633.
 His method first appeared in his 1427 publication Miftāḥ al-Ḥisāb (The Key to Arithmetic).
 Al-Kāshī's work was founded on the earlier contributions of the polymath al-Bīrūnī (973–1048) and the mathematician Sharaf al-Dīn al-Ṭūsī (1135–1213).
 The contributions of al-Kāshī remained largely unknown to the Western scientific community for centuries, until the work of François Viète (1540–1603).
 In 1600, Viète rediscovered a technique similar to al-Kāshī's in the context of solving scalar polynomial equations of degree six.

 The method that laid the groundwork for what is now the modern Newton's method which would be developed by Joseph Raphson and Thomas Simpson first appeared in Isaac Newton's work in De analysi per aequationes numero terminorum infinitas (written in 1669, published in 1711 by William Jones) and in De metodis fluxionum et serierum infinitarum (written in 1671, translated and published as Method of Fluxions in 1736 by John Colson).
 However, while Newton gave the basic ideas, his method differs from the modern method given above.
 He applied the method only to polynomials, starting with an initial root estimate and extracting a sequence of error corrections.
 He used each correction to rewrite the polynomial in terms of the remaining error, and then solved for a new correction by neglecting higher-degree terms.
 He did not explicitly connect the method with derivatives or present a general formula.
 Newton applied this method to both numerical and algebraic problems, producing Taylor series in the latter case.
 Despite this, in the later second and third editions of Newton's 1687 Philosophiæ Naturalis Principia Mathematica, he did apply his method in an iterative manner to a nonpolynomial equation, specifically Kepler's equation, which were the first published uses of Newton's method in this form by him.